rikardoroa/AWS_PIPELINE_SNOWFLAKE/README.md

 }
 ```

-Replace the bucket name in the square brackets as needed:
+Replace the bucket name as necessary:

 ```hcl
 output "glue_bucket" {